HIRING AND EMPLOYMENT POLICIES AND REQUIREMENTS

 SHERIFF’S OFFICE POSITIONS: The Stone County Sheriff’s Office employees both sworn personnel with general or restricted arrest powers and civilian, non-sworn personnel, with no arrest powers.
 Specific and detailed job descriptions have been created for each position within the Sheriff’s Office.
-Different positions will have different criteria applicants must meet, or be eligible to meet, before they can be considered for the position.
-Job Titles/Ranks/Classifications within the Sheriff's Office are: Elected Sheriff (1), Chief Deputy(1), Sergeant (2), Deputy I (5), Investigator I (2), Jailers (10) and Secretary (1).
-There are also Part Time Deputy, Part Time Jailer, and Reserve/Auxiliary Deputy positions.
+Different positions will have different criteria applicants must meet, or be eligible to meet before they can be considered for the position.
+Job Titles/Ranks/Classifications within the Sheriff's Office are Elected Sheriff (1), Chief Deputy(1), Sergeant (2), Deputy I (5), Investigator I (2), Jailers (10) and Secretary (1).
+There are also Part-Time Deputy, Part Time Jailer, and Reserve/Auxiliary Deputy positions.

-APPLICATION PROCESS: Whenever a full time job opening exists within the county, the position will be posted for five (5) days to ensure that existing County employees have sufficient time to learn of and request a transfer to the open position.
-As a matter of course, the Sheriff’s Office may also advertise the open position in a newspaper having general circulation throughout the County and also list the job opening on the Sheriff’s Office web site, although these actions are not required by county policy.
-Applications for employment for any position will be continuously accepted throughout the year, however applications will only be reviewed for potential suitable candidates whenever a position is actually vacant and open.
+APPLICATION PROCESS: Whenever a full-time job opening exists within the county, the position will be posted for five (5) days to ensure that existing County employees have sufficient time to learn of and request a transfer to the open position.
+As a matter of course, the Sheriff’s Office may also advertise the open position in a newspaper having general circulation throughout the County and also list the job opening on the Sheriff’s Office website, although these actions are not required by county policy.
+Applications for employment for any position will be continuously accepted throughout the year, however, applications will only be reviewed for potentially suitable candidates whenever a position is actually vacant and open.
 Applications will normally remain on file for a period of six (6) months and may be reviewed and considered whenever there is a job opening within the Sheriff’s Office.
 All applications for employment must be submitted on approved forms provided by the Sheriff’s Office.
 Resumes submitted without the required application form will not be considered and will be discarded.
 The Sheriff’s Office generally receives a large number of applications for any open position, which makes for a very competitive process among the applicants.

 INTERVIEW PROCESS: When a position becomes open, the Chief Deputy will gather, review, and correlate all applications for the position and select a date to conduct interviews of selected applicants.